 She is a 2014 graduate of the Scripps Howard Academic Leadership Academy at Louisiana State University’s Manship School of Communications.

-In 2010 Lloyd was honored as a Woman of Distinction by the Girl Scouts of Southern Alabama for her work in the community and career achievements.
+In 2010 Wanda was honored as a Woman of Distinction by the Girl Scouts of Southern Alabama for her work in the community and career achievements.
 Other honors include the Robert G. McGruder Award for Media Diversity; Ida B. Wells Award for Media Diversity; Career Achievement award from Columbia University; Distinguished Alumna of the National Association for Equal Opportunity in Higher Education, and Washington, D.C., Spelman Alumna of the Year.

-Lloyd is a graduate of Leadership Savannah (GA), Leadership Montgomery (AL) and Leadership Greenville (SC).
+She is a graduate of Leadership Savannah (GA), Leadership Montgomery (AL) and Leadership Greenville (SC).